Harjinder-Kumar96/data-analyst-harjinder/README.md

  **Data Profiling & Cleaning:**
 - Used **AWS Glue Data Brew** for detecting missing values and inconsistencies.
-- Cleaned data and stored it in an S3 bucket: `s3://counsel-vote-records-trf-har/voting-data/year/2025/`
+- Cleaned data and stored it in an S3 bucket.

  **Data Cataloging:**
 - Created a **Glue Data Catalog** table for structured metadata.